 13. Her entertainment

 If you have provided a TV set for her you could try and get her channels in her mother tongue for her to feel at home.

 If your family uses a streaming service such as Netflix, consider giving her a profile of her own in the family account.
 This helps avoid mixing up her TV shows/movies with the ones the family is watching.

 14. Meeting friends and new people

 You can help her to make some friends with other maids in your neighbourhood.
-If you now your neighbours or have a friend nearby with the same nationality maid see if you can arrange for them to spend some time together to help your maid get settled.
+If you know your neighbours or have a friend nearby with the same nationality maid, see if you can arrange for them to spend some time together to help your maid get settled.

 15. Going out and about

 Your maid may wish to go to worship with her fellow compatriates and they quite often organise buses together to achieve this or trips to supermarkets that sell their specialised food.

 16. Be approachable

 Let her know that she can come to you about any issues or problems and that you will talk to her and try and help her as much as you can.